Plant care and cultivation

 Spider plant

 Another of the most common partial-shade indoor plants is the spider plant (Chlorophytum comosum).
 In fact, this plant does not fare well in outdoor spaces, especially in warm climes.
 This is because its leaves are light green with white strips (see photo).
 The lack of darker pigments makes it prone to burning in direct sun.
-These leaves are long and thin that fill empty spaces.
+These leaves are long and thin and fill empty spaces.
+Spider plants are also known for their air-purifying abilities, effectively removing pollutants like formaldehyde and carbon monoxide from the air.

 To make it easier, you can purchase a pre-potted spider plant using the link below: